+In the pages preceding this Proxy Statement is a Letter to Stockholders from the Company's President and Chief Executive Officer.
 Appendix C to this Proxy Statement is the Company's 2012 Annual Report, which includes its consolidated financial statements and management's discussion and analysis of financial condition and results of operations, as well as certain other financial and other information required by the rules and regulations of the SEC.
-Information contained in Appendix C to this Proxy Statement shall not be deemed to be "filed" or "soliciting material," or subject to liability for purposes of Section 18 of the Exchange Act to the maximum extent permitted under the Exchange Act.
+Information contained in the Letter to Stockholders or Appendix C to this Proxy Statement shall not be deemed to be "filed" or "soliciting material," or subject to liability for purposes of Section 18 of the Exchange Act to the maximum extent permitted under the Exchange Act.